-- FVPL investments in bonds, funds and equities and others are derived from quoted market prices in active markets. - AFS investments in bonds, quoted equity shares and funds and equities and proprietary shares are derived from quoted market prices in active markets.
+• FVPL investments in bonds, funds and equities, quoted equity shares, proprietary shares and others are derived from quoted market prices in active markets.

-AFS investments in unquoted equity shares are based on the discounted cash flow (DCF) model.
+- FVPL investments in unquoted equity shares are based on the discounted cash flow (DCF) model.
 The valuation requires management to make certain assumptions about the model inputs, including forecast cash flows, the discount rate, and growth rate.
-The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments.
+The probabilities of the various estimates within the range can be reasonably assessed and are used in management's estimate of fair value for these unquoted equity investments. - FVOCI investments in bonds is derived from quoted market prices in active markets.

-The following table provides the Group's fair value measurement hierarchy of its assets:.
+The following table provides the Group's fair value measurement hierarchy of its assets: